Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Depression, even if it's severe, usually improves with medications or psychological counseling (psychotherapy) or both.
-If you or someone close to you thinks you may be depressed, talk to your doctor or a mental health provider.
-Have the courage to ask for advice or seek help when you need it.
+If you or someone close to you thinks you may be depressed, talk to your doctor or a mental health professional.
+It's a sign of strength to ask for advice or seek help when you need it.

-It takes effort to practice healthy coping skills rather than denying or ignoring symptoms of depression, or trying to blunt your feelings with alcohol or other drugs.
-Treatment with a doctor or mental health provider can help you learn healthy coping skills.
+Treatment with a doctor or mental health professional can help you learn healthy coping skills.
 These may include:

 Many effective treatments are available for depression.
 So don't try to tough out male depression on your own — the consequences could be devastating.